Trump ex-Russia adviser Hill tells U.S. lawmakers to stop promoting 'falsehoods'

 Trump has denied wrongdoing, publicly criticized witnesses and described the impeachment proceedings as a “witch hunt.”
 He also says he does not remember the call with Sondland.

-Reporting by Karen Freifeld and Jonathan Landay; Writing by Doina Chiacu; Editing by Sonya Hepinstall and Will Dunham
+Additional reporting by Jonathan Landay and Doina Chiacu; Writing by Sonya Hepinstall; Editing by Will Dunham